created 2024-04-19, & modified, =this.modified

 where did dada begin?

 Possibly with Picabia in 1913.
 But the precise movement of the great war caused this change.
+In unmythologized history, the sume of the achievements of these individual particles of energy, sparked.

 The unifications of opposites, which became an artistic reality, in the shape of dada.

-liminial smile - laughter and sex are two things in which the human becomes automatic, mechanical.
 But what about a fading smile, watching that moment when a smile becomes unconscious fades back into a face.
 To hold the smile, would require conscious act, and lose the authenticity of the smile (it would cease to be a smile).
-Similarly the thought that the most authentic film is a good bad film, and the second awareness of the goodness in that bad film is made aware by the directors all magic is lost.
-It can never be good bad again.

-dada named - ‘yes, yes’ french rocking-horse or hobby horse german naitivity or preoccuptation with procreation, or a baby carriage.
+dada named - ‘yes, yes’ → french rocking-horse or hobby horse → german naitivity or preoccuptation with procreation, or a baby carriage.

-dada is an art bomb. it has no programme, it was against programmes - this gave it power to explode and unfold in all directions free of aesthetic or social constraints.
+it has no programme, it was against programmes - this gave it power to explode and unfold in all directions free of aesthetic or social constraints.

 “Dada is the ground from which all art springs.
 Dada stands for art without sense.
 This does not mean nonsense.
 Dada is without meaning, as Nature is”

-Picabia “Every page must explode, whether through seriousness, profundity, turbulence, nausea, the new, the eternal, annihilation, nonsense, enthusiasm for principles, or the way it is printed.
+“Every page must explode, whether through seriousness, profundity, turbulence, nausea, the new, the eternal, annihilation, nonsense, enthusiasm for principles, or the way it is printed.
 Art must be unaesthetic in the extreme, useless and impossible to justify”

-cravan “his thesis was that art is useless and dead, the self-expression of a dead society, and that personal action must take its place.
+“his thesis was that art is useless and dead, the self-expression of a dead society, and that personal action must take its place.
 Life itself as an adventure.”

-duchamp on ready mades - the choice was made of the visual indifference or total absesnce of good or bad taste… in face a complete anaesthesia.
+Duchamp on ready mades - the choice was made of the visual indifference or total absesnce of good or bad taste… in face a complete anaesthesia.
 It was never dicated by aesthetic delectation. “since the tubes of paint used by an artist are manufactured and ready made products, we must conclude all paintings in the world are /ready-made-aided/.”

 We all share the feeling that our scientific faith lacks something - that reality is nowhere to be found, even in ourselves.